Palm Coast, Florida: Geography

 Palm Coast is located in northeastern Flagler County at 29.538128°N 81.223385°W. According to the United States Census Bureau, the city has a total area of 235.3 km2, of which 232.8 km2 is land and 2.5 km2, or 1.06%, is water.
 The city extends north to the Flagler County line, southwest to the Bunnell city limits, and southeast to touch the city of Flagler Beach.

 Interstate 95 crosses Palm Coast from north to south, with access from Exit 293 (Matanzas Woods Parkway), Exit 289 (Palm Coast Parkway), and Exit 284 (Florida State Road 100).
 U.S. Route 1 runs parallel to I-95 through the western side of Palm Coast, leading into Bunnell.

 The area around Palm Coast last saw a direct hit from a tropical cyclone in 2004 when Hurricane Charley passed directly over the area.
 Since 1851 when hurricane tracking data began, 33 hurricanes and tropical storms have directly affected the area.

 Palm Coast has become a bedroom community for St. Augustine, 25 mi to the north, and Daytona Beach, 30 mi to the south, while some residents also work in Orlando and Jacksonville.

 Climate

+Palm Coast has a humid subtropical climate (Cfa), similar to other cities in North Florida.